 Review Your Medical History

 Before you can get started with an eye exam, you’ll need to go through your medical history with your doctor or his staff.
 We will ask you questions about your overall health and will check your visual acuity using correction or without correction.
-By knowing your family history, we’ll be able to adjust your vision screening to check for any eye condition that might be hereditary.
+By knowing your family history, we’ll be able to adjust your vision screening to check for any vision problems that might be hereditary.
 That way we can be sure we’re helping you out in the best way possible to ensure your eyes are healthy.

 From there, we’ll do a confrontational visual field test to see if you have a normal field of vision.
 We also check the pressure of your eye to make sure that you aren’t developing glaucoma.